 Example: An AAR or AAAR in the state of Uttar Pradesh will be called as UPAAR or Uttar Pradesh Authority for Advance Ruling, and it will have the authority to give an advance ruling in the state of Uttar Pradesh.

+A tax payer can ask for clarification about advance ruling under GST in the below mentioned situations.
 The questions for which an applicant may seek advance ruling are listed below:

 One can seek advance ruling only for queries which fall in the above-mentioned categories.
 For any other query, one cannot seek advance ruling.